saaverdo/rsschool-devops-course-tasks/doc/task_2.md

 Actual infrastructure code lives in `terraform/dev` directory.

+Resources:
+`VPC` with 2 private and 2 public subnets in 2 AZs with managed NAT gateway.

+3 EC2 instances:
+  `web` - sample web app, placed in public subnet
+  `db` - mariadb database for awb app, placed in private subnet
+  `bastion` = bastion server, the only entrypoint from the internet.

+Access to these instances defined by respective `Security Groups`:
+  `sg_web` allows web traffic from the internet.
+Attached to `web` instance.
+  `sg_bastion` allows ssh traffic from the internet.
+Attached to `bastion` instance.
+  `sg_db` allows mysql traffic inside SG and any traffic from `sg_bastion`.

 Normally workflow executed automatatically for pull requests and pushes to main branch.
 Only `terraform plan` job executed for pull request, `terraform apply` runs after pull request approved and merged.